-Laura Neal (Sex Education, Secret Diary of a Call Girl) will be the lead writer for Killing Eve season 4.
+Keeping with the tradition of appointing a new lead writer for each series, Laura Neal (Sex Education, Secret Diary of a Call Girl) will take the reins on Killing Eve season 4.
 Laura will also be an executive producer on the series.

 “Laura is frighteningly bright, takes no prisoners and can laugh at anything,” said executive producer Sally Woodward Gentle.